npruehs/ue4-rts/Documents/Manual/Units.md

 ### Combat

 #### AI

+As mentioned before, units are not directly possessed by player controllers in the plugin.
+Instead, every unit is possessed by an AIController that will carry out orders issued by the players.

 1. Set the pawn AI controller class to your `RTSPawnAIController`.
 1. Ensure _Pawn > Auto Possess AI_ is set to _Placed in World or Spawned_.